 This course introduces the students to the dental aspects of many different disciplines.
 It includes histology, anatomy, neuro-anatomy/anesthesiology, pathology.
-Students are required to participate in a class wide campus education presentation.
 (3 hour lecture).
-Prerequisites: Satisfactory completion of BI105 Survey of Anatomy and Physiology or BI101 Biology I and BI102 Biology II.
-Major requirement.
+The student must earn a final grade average of 75% or better to pass the course.
+Prerequisites: Satisfactory completion of BI105 Basic Human Function and Structure or BI201 Biology I Major requirement.